remkos/rads/README.md

 ## Version History
 Following is a history of releases on [GitHub](https://github.com/remkos/rads/releases), newest to oldest.

+### v4.2.6 (27 Aug 2017)
+* New features in radscolin: --diff-no-coord and --diff1.
+* Numerous updates for the generation of RADS data for Sentinel-3, Jason-2, and Jason-3.
+* New variables for moderns mean sea surfaces and tide models.
+* Updates to user and data manuals.

 ### v4.2.5 (6 Oct 2016)
 * Updates to manuals (e.g., issue #99).
 * Numerous updates for the generation of RADS data for Sentinel-3 and Jason-3 (developer tools only).
 * Bug fix: nesting of \<if\> tags could go wrong when reading XML files.
 * Installation: use nc-config if nf-config is not supplied.
-* Adjustments for SARAL Drift Mission
+* Adjustments for SARAL Drift Mission.
 * Preparation for Jason-2 Interleaved Mission.

 ### v4.2.4 (6 June 2016)